FedericoBustaffa/obsidian/notes/ai_fundamentals/artificial_life.md

 is performed.
 Then a small neural network try to predict the next state and learn the update rule on its own.

+Another use is **self classification** where each cell predicts the class of what the CA is representing (like a hand-written digit); the final class is chosen by agreement on the class.

 ## References

 - Artificial Intelligence Fundamentals